 The coolant should be changed when the cooling system is cleaned: every 6,000 hours or at least every 5 years.
-See Changing the coolant and cleaning the cooling system.
+See the section Changing the coolant and cleaning the cooling system.

-The coolant recommended by Scania is a mixture of water with antifreeze (ethylene glycol) and corrosion protection.
 The coolant has several properties which are important for the function of the cooling system: